ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 How do I solve this issue?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-- If you are running ZM 1.32 upgrade to 1.34 (1.33 master as of Oct 2019).
+- If you are running ZM 1.32 or below, upgrade to 1.34 (1.33 master as of Oct 2019).
 This *should* fix the issue of delayed alarm frame writes
+- If you are running ZM 1.32 or below, turning off JPEG store will help.
+When JPEG store is enabled, snapshots are written later
 - Add a ``wait: 5`` to that monitor in ``objectconfig.ini`` (again, please read the ini file to understand).
 This delays hook execution by 5 seconds.
 The hope here is that the time specified is sufficient for the alarmed frame and the right snapshot to be written to disk
 - Fix your zone triggers.
 This is really the right way.
 If you use object detection, re-look at how your zone triggers to be able to capture the object of interest as soon as possible.
 If you do that, chances are high that by the time the script runs, the image containing the object will be written to disk.